kevinpt/vhdl-extras/_sources/rst/modules/sizing.txt

 This package provides functions used to compute integer approximations of logarithms.
-The primary use of these functions is to determine the size of arrays using the :vhdl:func:`~sizing.bit_size[natural return natural]` and :vhdl:func:`~sizing.encoding_size[positive return natural]` functions.
+The primary use of these functions is to determine the size of arrays using the :vhdl:func:`~extras.sizing.bit_size[natural return natural]` and :vhdl:func:`~extras.sizing.encoding_size[positive return natural]` functions.
 When put to maximal use it is possible to create designs that eliminate hardcoded ranges and automatically resize their signals and variables by changing a few key constants or generics.

 These functions can be used in most synthesizers to compute ranges for arrays.
-The core functionality is provided in the :vhdl:func:`~sizing.ceil_log[positive,positive return natural]` and :vhdl:func:`~sizing.floor_log[positive,positive return natural]` subprograms.
+The core functionality is provided in the :vhdl:func:`~extras.sizing.ceil_log[positive,positive return natural]` and :vhdl:func:`~extras.sizing.floor_log[positive,positive return natural]` subprograms.
 These compute the logarithm in any integer base.
 For convenenience, base-2 functions are also provided along with the array sizing functions.